ksmit799/switch-launcher/README.md

 Switch Launcher has been developed to work with Python 3 **ONLY**.
 You can download Python 3 [here](https://www.python.org/downloads/).
 If you are not a developer however, you can just download a pre-built binary for your respective system from below.

 #### Python Requirements
-You can install all the requirements that Python itself requires by issuing the following command (while at the root of the repo).
+You can install all the requirements that Python itself requires by executing the following command (while at the root of the repo).
 ```
 pip install -r requirements.txt
 ```